OWLNEST

 No app.
 No screen.
 No sleep score.

-A physical light for making the room feel more ready for night, without another bedtime task.
+A physical light that helps the room enter night mode, without another bedtime task.

 Visualizing the Principle